Zemanta/engineering-at-zemanta/4-Code-Reviews.md

 ### 1.5.
 Breaking the Build

-As you'll learn in the chapter "Code Reviews at Zemanta" we use github's pull requests to review code of our peers before it get's merged into master.
+As you'll learn in the chapter we use github's pull requests to review code of our peers before it get's merged into master.
 Alongside pull requests we also continuously test & build our code on Circle CI and the information about a build on our CI environment is also fed back to pull requests on github.

 ![](img/pull_request_success.png)

-When reviewing code you should never give somebody a green light, if their build is not successful since they'll not be able to deploy this code anyway and code that isn't deployable is of no value to anyone.
+When reviewing code you should never give somebody a green light, if their build is not successful since they'll not be able to deploy this code.
+Code that isn't deployable is of no value to anyone.

 ## 2. Applying the Right Technology to the Problem at Hand

-Sometimes a proposed changeset comes out as a beautiful piece of code that's tested, applies really good and smart coding practices and at first glance improves the overall quality of a particular module, but if it doesn't solve the problem it stated it did, it's of little to no value.
+Sometimes a proposed changeset comes out as a beautiful piece of code that's tested, applies really good and smart coding practices and at first glance improves the overall quality of a particular module, but if it doesn't solve the problem, it's of little to no value.

 To avoid such instances both the reviewer and the code review submitter have to play their part by:

 * **When submitting** a code review, make sure you provide enough context about the problem to the reviewer.
-* **When reivewing** make sure you understand what the context of the proposed changes and invest extra time into validating that the code actually solves the problem at hand correctly.
+* **When reivewing** make sure you understand the context of the proposed changes and invest extra time into validating that the code actually solves the problem at hand correctly.

 *Pro tip:* An even more extreme case would be that we wouldn't be solving the right problem in the first place, but that's an issue that lies higher up in the entire engineering process, but pay attention to such cases also.